-Nancy E. Hall is recognized for her expertise in fluency disorders and undergraduate research.
+Dr. Nancy Hall is recognized for her expertise in fluency disorders.
 Her areas of research include the relationship between language and fluency in early language acquisition in both typically developing children and those with communication disorders.
-Dr. Hall served on the ASHA Joint Coordinating Committee on Evidence Based Practice, and is a past editor of Perspectives in Fluency and Fluency Disorders, the peer-reviewed publication of ASHA’s Special Interest Division in Fluency and Fluency Disorders.
+Dr. Hall served on the ASHA Joint Coordinating Committee on Evidence Based Practice, and is a past editor of Perspectives in Fluency and Fluency Disorders, the peer-reviewed publication of ASHA’s Special Interest Group in Fluency and Fluency Disorders.

-Associate Professor Judy Perkins Walker’sresearch program explores prosodic deficits in adult subjects with right and left hemisphere damage.
-Dr. Walker is interested in the abilities of brain-damaged subjects to process and produce prosodic features that influence lexical access, syntactic parsing and the categorical assignment of questions and statements.
+Dr. Judy Walker’s research explores prosodic deficits in adults with right and left hemisphere brain injury.
+She is interested in the abilities of brain-damaged subjects to process and produce prosodic features that influence lexical access, syntactic parsing and the categorical assignment of questions and statements.
 Her research encompasses response time methodology and acoustic measurements of prosodic features.
-Her most recent publication, “The production of linguistic prosody by subjects with aphasia,” can be found in the Journal of Clinical Linguistics and Phonetics.

 - Fahey, K. (2012).
 Comparisons of father’s and mother’s joint book reading with their toddlers and its effect on emergent literacy development.
 Advisor: Dr. Nancy E. Hall.